strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 ### What about Kafka?

-[Apache Kafka project](https://kafka.apache.org/) is currently using the [Log4j 1 library](https://logging.apache.org/log4j/1.2/).
+[Apache Kafka project](https://kafka.apache.org/) is currently using the [Log4j 1.x library](https://logging.apache.org/log4j/1.2/).
 This is a predecessor of Log4j2 and is not affected by CVE-2021-44228.
 This includes not just the Kafka brokers, but also ZooKeeper, Kafka Connect and Mirror Maker 1 & 2.

 While in this case using Log4j 1 proved useful, its usage has its own problems.
-Log4j 1 is no longer maintained and has its own CVEs which are not as critical as CVE-2021-44228.
+Log4j 1 is no longer maintained and has its own CVEs, though they are not as critical as CVE-2021-44228.
-The Apache Kafka project is working on replacing it with Log4j2 in the future.
+The Apache Kafka project is working on replacing Log4j 1 with Log4j2 in the future.

-One of the CVEs in Log4j 1 is [CVE-2021-4104](https://nvd.nist.gov/vuln/detail/CVE-2021-4104) which is very similar to the Log4Shell CVE.
+The Log4j 1 CVE [CVE-2021-4104](https://nvd.nist.gov/vuln/detail/CVE-2021-4104) is very similar to the Log4Shell CVE.
-But there is one main difference - it affects Log4j 1 only when you use the `JMSAppender` with some specific configuration.
+But there is one main difference -- it affects Log4j 1 only when you use the `JMSAppender` with specific configuration.
 The `JMSAppender` is not used by default.
 So make sure you did not enabled it in your Kafka or ZooKeeper logging configuration and you should not be affected by it.

-## Mitigation
+## Mitigating the Log4j2 vulnerability

 There are two different ways that you can mitigate the vulnerability with Strimzi.
-The Log4j2 project released a new version 2.15.0 of their library which fixes the CVE.
+The Log4j2 project released version 2.15.0 of their library, which fixes the CVE.
 Using this new version of Log4j2 in your environments is the best way to address the vulnerability.
 An alternative way is to disable the remote lookups in the older versions of the Log4j2 library.

-### Upgrade Strimzi
+### Upgrading Strimzi to fix the Log4j2 vulnerability

-After finding out about the CVE, we started to work on fixing this vulnerability in our projects by including the new - fixed - version of Log4j.
+After finding out about the CVE, we worked on a fix for this vulnerability in our projects by including a new -- fixed -- version of Log4j.
-We have released new version [0.21.0](https://github.com/strimzi/strimzi-kafka-bridge/releases/tag/0.21.0) of the Strimzi Kafka Bridge which uses the new version of the library and should be safe to use.
+We have released version [0.21.0](https://github.com/strimzi/strimzi-kafka-bridge/releases/tag/0.21.0) of the Strimzi Kafka Bridge, which uses the new version of the library and should be safe to use.
-We also released new version [0.26.1](https://github.com/strimzi/strimzi-kafka-operator/releases/tag/0.26.1) of our operators which includes the new version of the bridge.
+We have also released version [0.26.1](https://github.com/strimzi/strimzi-kafka-operator/releases/tag/0.26.1) of our operators, which includes the new version of the Kafka Bridge.
-It uses the new Log4j2 version 2.15.0 in all Strimzi operators.
+Log4j2 2.15.0 is used in all Strimzi operators.
 And it updates the Log4j2 version in the Cruise Control deployment as well.

-**We recommend you to upgrade to this new versions of Strimzi as soon as possible.**
+**We recommend you upgrade to these new versions of Strimzi as soon as possible.**

 Of course, the fixes will also be in the upcoming 0.27.0 release.

-### Alternatives
+### Alternative to upgrading Strimzi

 If, for some reason, you cannot upgrade to Strimzi Kafka Operators 0.26.1 and Strimzi Kafka Bridge 0.21.0, you can try to mitigate the issue by disabling the JNDI lookups.
 You can do that by setting the Java system property `log4j2.formatMsgNoLookups` to `true`.